-This webinar, made by possible by the Robert Wood Johnson Foundation, will highlight opportunities to address food insecurity by connecting state partners and centering lived expertise, drawing from a recent national exploration undertaken by the Center for Health Care Strategies (CHCS).
-It will feature insights from community members with lived expertise as well as state officials from Oregon and Indiana about opportunities to coordinate across Medicaid and SNAP to address food insecurity.
-The discussion will also explore ways to incorporate the experiences of community members into program and policy decision-making.
+This webinar, made by possible by the Robert Wood Johnson Foundation, highlighted opportunities to address food insecurity by connecting state partners and centering lived expertise, drawing from a recent national exploration undertaken by the Center for Health Care Strategies (CHCS).
+It featured insights from community members with lived expertise as well as state officials from Oregon and Indiana about opportunities to coordinate across Medicaid and SNAP to address food insecurity.
+The discussion also explored ways to incorporate the experiences of community members into program and policy decision-making.

 I. Welcome and Introduction